 pending).
 Igor's current research focuses on nanomechanics of soft material,

-cells and biomolecules, atomic force microscopy, nanophotonics, and the early
+molecules and cells; atomic force microscopy; nanophotonics, and the studies

-detection of cancer based on altered nanomechanical properties.
+towards understanding of nature of cancer, early detection of cancer based on

 Honors and Awards

 chosen as one of only 15 to present to the entire annual America

 Physical Society meeting in Boston, out of about 9,000